lei-houjyu/Lei-Houjyu.github.io/_pages/about.md

 ---
 I am a final-year M.E. student at School of Software, Shanghai Jiao Tong University.
 In the last four years, I have a great experience in Institute of Parallel and Distributed Systems ([IPADS](https://ipads.se.sjtu.edu.cn/)), where I am advised by [Prof. Haibo Chen](https://ipads.se.sjtu.edu.cn/pub/members/haibo_chen) and work on memory management in Java runtime.

 Currently, I am seeking to apply for a CS/ECE Ph.D. program starting from Fall 2020.
 I have broad interests in systems, especially operating systems, programming languages, and computer architecture.
+Click [here](https://Lei-Houjyu.github.io/files/cv.pdf) for my CV.

 Education
 ======